|

 "Because

-we hit awkward spots, we'll just paste it over with pop-ups.
-Cover ass and make
+if we hit awkward spots, we'll just paste it over with pop-ups.
+Cover ass and

 "Yeah,"

-I'll be the one saving your asses, Dannie fancied.
+I'll be the one saving all your asses, Dannie fancied.

 Take an excursion through the GENERISIS catalog...

-Have a look at the current episode of the occult serial, THE GOLDEN DAWN
+Have a glance at the current episode of our